avniproject/avni-ai/README.md

 - Built-in monitoring support at `/health`
 - REST API endpoint at `/chat`
 - Access to organizations, users, locations, and programs (WIP)
-- Deployed with SSE transport and proper error handling
+- Deployed with HTTP transport and proper error handling

 ## 📋 Prerequisites